turneradam/research_code/README.md

 - Fix the problem that Adam talked about a while back that I can't remember

 - Fix fwhm.py so that it splits the data via list[0] rather than list[1]

+Area normalisation

+- Comment the code

+- Expand to cover all datasets in file

+- Interface with 2D Correlation Spectroscopy

+2D Correlation Spectroscopy

+- Write something rudimentary that works